cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/guides/enterprise_modeling_guide/dbt_project_modeling_guide.md

 #### STAGING MODEL BEST PRACTICES
 - All models in the stager layer should be materialized as a view.
-- The staging layer should be generated using the domain and source specific staging macro.
+- [CDP's staging macros](https://github.com/cdp-ucsc/cdp-ucsc-dbt-codegen/tree/staging-layer-macros/macros/cdp-ucsc-staging-layer) should be used to generate models.
-  - [More info on staging macros]
-  - If the model is SCD2, then the final data set should include `valid_from`, `valid_to`, `current_rcd_desc`, and `is_current_record` fields
-  - The staging layer should almost always exclude deleted records.
-    - [More info regarding different conditions based on source systems]
+  - By utilizing CDP's staging macros, staging logic will be consistently managed across all of the dbt projects.
-- If a base model exists, the staging model should `ref()` the base model.
+  - If a base model exists, the staging model should `ref()` the base model and should not be generated from CDP's staging macros.

-#### STAGING MODEL MACROS
-Inspired by [codegen](https://hub.getdbt.com/dbt-labs/codegen/latest/), CDP uses macros and bash scripts to automate the creation of the staging layer.
-CDP uses source specific macros and so not all staging macros are identical.
-The advantages of the staging macros are:
-- reducing repetitive manual work with an automated process
-- achieving consist style and structure across multiple sources and projects at the staging layer
-- sharing foundational SCD2 logic at the staging layer
+- Renames at the staging layer should be independent from business names/logic.
+Business friendly names can be declared in downstream layers.

-[How to generate a staging layer with the use of macros]

 ## dbt_project_name/seeds/
 - Description of the `seeds` folder